 We arrived at about 12 on the Friday afternoon, set up our tents and then headed off to the various waterfalls to go swim in the lovely cool pools.
-We were very grateful there were not many people when we arrived as I am not sure I would like to be there when it is full.
-That night was already a problem trying to sleep with people setting up tents so late at night right next to us.
+We were very grateful there were not many people when we arrived.
+I am not sure I would like to be there when it is full as that night was already a problem trying to sleep with people setting up tents so late at night right next to us.

 We managed to get up at about 6 am on Saturday and headed to the start of our 2 day hike in the Groot Winterhoek Reserve.
 We were supposed to take short route to our hut but somehow we ended up on the wrong route and took the long way down, down, down…

 So much for swimming on the 1st day.
 The streams were too small to swim in and 2 of us made the mistake of wearing our costumes under our hike clothes.
 NOT a mistake I will make again!
 Then came that downhill without an end… It was a very long downhill but beautiful stretch.
 When it did eventually come to an end we had a great afternoon stop and swim with the little fishes nibbling our toes and the most beautiful white water orchids growing on the rocks.
 Along the path we found the other orchids.
 Could hardly believe such a beautiful flower could grown in the middle of nowhere.

 The rest of the way had quite a bit of up and down and we felt like the end was just not in sight.